 Portable crushing plants are powerful machines with many moving parts that rely on diesel or electric power to operate.
 Historically, diesel power has long fueled the crushing industry, but lately, electric power is rapidly becoming popular, even when plants move from jobsite to jobsite.

 When it comes to crushing material like aggregate, concrete, and asphalt, what are the benefits between using diesel and electric power to run a portable plant’s impactor, conveyors, and other components?

-Crushing and screening plants generally have three option when it comes to how the equipment is powered: diesel, electric generator, or line power.
+Crushing and screening plants generally have three options when it comes to how the equipment is powered: diesel, electric generator, or line power.

 Diesel power typically refers to a diesel engine and electrical generator onboard the crusher itself.
-The diesel engine supplies mechanical energy to turn the crusher while also powering the electric generator in order to run the conveyors, magnets, screens, and other components that help crush and convey materials.
+The diesel engine supplies mechanical energy to run the crusher while also powering the electric generator in order to run the conveyors, magnets, screens, and other components.

 Diesel engines are the most compact choice as they typically require no additional items to be transported since they are installed on the plant itself.
 However, with the engine being on the plant, they are exposed to all the vibration and dust a plant may produce while crushing, possibly affecting uptime due to hoses that may shake lose, or air filters that may get clogged more frequently.

 Another option is the electrical genset-powered plant.
 This option uses an off-board diesel generator to provide direct electrical power to the plant as well as using an electric motor to drive the crusher.

 Genset-powered plants can provide some benefits over direct diesel plants.
 Because the diesel engine of the genset is removed from the plant, it is isolated from the vibration and much of the dust, allowing the generator to likely see fewer issues than a diesel mounted on the plant itself.
 Also, electric motors are generally more reliable in the long term given their simpler construction.